Vyshu2004rvs/Chest-x-ray-ai-diagnosis/README.md

 ## Use responsibly for academic and healthcare research.
 Not intended for clinical use.

 ---
-##🙌 Acknowledgements
+## 🙌 Acknowledgements
-Kaggle Chest X-ray COVID-19 & Pneumonia Dataset
+Kaggle Chest X-ray COVID-19 & Pneumonia Dataset: https://www.kaggle.com/datasets/prashant268/chest-xray-covid19-pneumonia